 - ▶ Press spokes slightly together with your thumb and index finger.
-Check to ensure that the tension is the same for all spokes.
+Check to ensure that the tension is the same for all spokes. - ⇒ Contact your specialist dealer if the spokes are loose or are tensioned differently.

 7.5.2 Checking the brake system